cherab/core/docs/source/installation_and_structure.rst

 The easiest way to install CHERAB with OpenADAS is using `pip <https://pip.pypa.io/en/stable/>`_::

-    pip install cherab, cherab-openadas
+    pip install cherab

-This will compile the CHERAB cython extensions and install both packages.
+This will compile CHERAB and install the package.
 If you don't have administrator access to install the packages, add the ``--user`` flag to the above line to install the packages under your own user account.